AhmedConstant/BlindCrawler/README.md

 ### with cookies
 `BlindCrawler.py -s https://sub.domain.com/path -c "key: value; key:value"`<br/>
 # Features
+* Process
+ * Crawle the subdomains to expand the discovery surface.
+ * Crawle /robot.txt for more URLs to crawle.
+ * Crawle /sitemap.xml for more URLs to crawle.
+ * Use web archive CDX API to get more URLs to crawle.
 * Output
   * A file with all **crawled** URLs
   * A file with all **paths** crawled